-Update February 2020: The Comcast Xfinity stores in the San Francisco Bay Area offer modems with no WiFi capabilities to any customer that asks.
-The non-WiFi modems available are the Arris model TM822R and the Cisco model DPC3008 (which only has internet capability – no phone jack).
+Update February 2021: The Comcast Xfinity stores in the San Francisco Bay Area offer modems with no WiFi capabilities to any customer that asks.
+The non-WiFi modems available are the Arris model TM822R and the Cisco model DPC3008 or Arris SB6190 (which both only have internet capability – no phone jack).
 If your local Comcast provider is giving you a hard time by saying that you must have their Xfinity WiFi Modem/Router, I would simply purchase one of these modems on Amazon (links provided above) or purchase this Comcast approved modem and then connect your own router, such as this Netgear router, that has a simple on/off button for WiFi and four Ethernet ports so that you can have a wired home.
 If your ISP is Cox/Time Warner/Spectrum, then this is the non-WiFi Arris (model TM1602A) modem that you will want to use.
-The Cisco DPC3010 and Motorola SB6141 also work well for ES people.
+The Cisco DPC3010 and Arris Surfboard SB6183 also work well for ES people.
 If your internet service is through AT&T, you can disable the WiFi by following these steps.

 I have been contacted by multiple people who have reported being injured by the new Xfinity WiFi routers.
 One woman wrote that it felt like she was “being microwaved.”
 Others have reported headaches, insomnia, brain fog, burning sensations on their skin and heart arrhythmia.